 I do, however, make some bald claims:

 The new kernel forms the first layer and entirely upsets affordances of conventional kernels.
-The next 256 KB of code fills in function that civilizes capability discipline while itself being confined by that discipline.
+The next layer is 256 KB of code that provides convenient functions that civilize capability discipline while itself being confined by that discipline.
 It provides many familiar affordances — many in unfamiliar form.
 A third layer is composed of hacks to fool legacy code with virtual environments sufficient to get their jobs done.
 This layer provides familiar affordances in familiar form via system calls.
 Capability savvy code does not use or rely on this third layer.
 This third layer is not in the security “reliance set”.
 The third layer gets some credibility from the success of virtual machines which are known to actually provide useful environments.
 Here is some Keykos experience with such a layer.
 More recent virtual machines provide a tad of sharing without sacrificing security.
 Our safe sharing goes far beyond.
 There are many details to be filled in and I will miss some.

 These claims are indeed bald but can be vetted at a minuscule cost compared to the issues that the press suggests.
 Regarding formal proofs.

-In short we swap out the kernel and replace it with a much smaller capability kernel and a level of capability savvy logic, maintaining the hardware and applications.
+In short we swap out the kernel and replace it with a much smaller capability kernel and a level of capability savvy logic, preserving the hardware and applications.

 My claims are based on experience with Keykos.
 There are several similar technologies that might also serve.